BIDMCDigitalPsychiatry/LAMP-platform/docs/09-data_science/02-data_types/02-sensor_types.md

 #### Description

 The motion sensor gathers information on the device's physical movement.
-It includes metrics on device tilt, rotation, experienced gravity, acceleration, and magnetic field.
+It includes metrics on device rotation, experienced gravity, and magnetic field.
 The acceleration measure here differs from `lamp.accelerometer` in that this measure does not correct for gravity.

+For Android, the data format is different than for iOS.
+The device_motion information (motion, magnetic, altitude, gravity, rotation) dictionary holds only motion for lamp.accelerometer and only rotation for lamp.device_state.
+The data format for iOS is described below.

 #### Data